 It depends.
-Many homes actually have hidden attics and spaces that have lived uninsulated the entire life of the house.
+Many homes actually have hidden attics and spaces that have remained uninsulated the entire life of the house.
 This is just one reason why houses can feel uncomfortable—they’re drafty in winter and stuffy in summer.

 Even if your home was insulated when it was built, insulation degrades over time.
 It’s just a fact.